1247Foundation Ermesinde of Luxembourg

 1845 La Cour Pétral (France) Preservation of the lineage

-1933-1934 Installation in Cordemois Clairefontaine title revived
+1933-1934 Settlement in Cordemois Revival of Clairefontaine title

 1930-1935 Henri Vaes plans Reinforced concrete + Ardennes schist

-2016 OCSO closure announced 8 years of resistance by the sisters
+2016 Announced OCSO closure 8 years of resistance by the sisters

 2024 Canonical agreement Cordemois Abbey – Diocese of Namur